-Check with your doctor if you have used sumatriptan and your migraine did not go away, or if your migraine got worse or started occurring more often since you started using sumatriptan.
+Check with your doctor if you used sumatriptan and it did not work.
+Also, check with your doctor if your migraine headaches are worse or if they are occurring more often since you started using sumatriptan.

 sumatriptan may cause problems if you have heart disease.
 If your doctor thinks you might have a problem with sumatriptan, he or she may want you to take your first dose in the doctor’s office or clinic.

-sumatriptan may increase your risk of having a heart attack, angina, or stroke.
-This is more likely to occur if you or a family member already has heart disease, if you have diabetes, high blood pressure, or high cholesterol, or if you already have a heart disease or a family history of heart disease, if you smoke, if you are male and over 40 years of age, or if you are female and have gone through menopause.
+sumatriptan may increase your risk of having abnormal heart rhythm, heart attack, angina, or stroke.
+This is more likely to occur if you or a family member already has heart disease, if you have diabetes, high blood pressure, high cholesterol, or if you smoke.
 Call your doctor right away if you have any symptoms of a heart problem, such as chest pain or discomfort, an uneven heartbeat, nausea or vomiting, pain or discomfort in the shoulders, arms, jaw, back, or neck, shortness of breath, or sweating.
 Call your doctor right away if you have any symptoms of a stroke, such as confusion, difficulty with speaking, double vision, headaches, an inability to move the arms, legs, or facial muscles, an inability to speak, or slow speech.

 Make sure your doctor knows about all the other medicines you are using.
 Sumatriptan may cause a serious condition called serotonin syndrome when taken with some medicines.
 This especially includes medicines used to treat depression, such as citalopram, duloxetine, escitalopram, fluoxetine, fluvoxamine, paroxetine, sertraline, venlafaxine, Celexa®, Cymbalta®, Effexor®, Lexapro®, Luvox®, Paxil®, Prozac®, Sarafem®, Symbyax®, or Zoloft®.
 Check with your doctor right away if you have agitation, confusion, diarrhea, excitement while talking that is not normal, fever, overactive reflexes, poor coordination, restlessness, shivering, sweating, trembling or shaking that you cannot control, or twitching.
 These could be symptoms of serotonin syndrome.